MrCordeiro/gcp-dev-environ/README.md

 5. We'll be installing a simple Ubuntu image.
 If you want to change that image, use `gcloud compute images list` to get a list of available images.
 6. Set the local environment variables by copying `example.tfvars` to a `terraform.tfvars` file.
 7. Generate an SSH keypair with the `ssh-keygen -t ed25519 -f ~/.ssh/id_gcp_dev_environ` command for Linux or `ssh-keygen -t ed25519 -f "$env:USERPROFILE\.ssh\id_gcp_dev_environ"` .
 We will be calling it `id_gcp_dev_environ`.
+8. Set your secrets in the `terraform.tfvars` file.
+Use the `example.tfvars` file as a template.
-8. Deploy your GCP Dev environment with the following commands:
+9. Deploy your GCP Dev environment with the following commands:
    1. `terraform init`
    2. `terraform plan`
    3. `terraform apply`
-9. SSH into your newly created instance:
+10. SSH into your newly created instance:
     1. Get the public ID address: `terraform output`
     2. SSH into the instance: `ssh -i "$env:USERPROFILE\.ssh\id_gcp_dev_environ" ubuntu@<public_ip>`

-We've also added a local provisioner to the infrastructure configuration.
+I've also added a local provisioner to the infrastructure configuration.
 If it runs correctly, you should be able to connect to the instance by installing the "Remote-SSH" plugin and then selecting the "Connect to Host" option.

 ## Terraform commands